Gluten Free and Vegan

 - Once the dough has doubled in size, turn it out of the bread basket onto a piece of baking paper* and score the top with a pattern of choice (the easiest pattern is a cross, about ¼ – ½ inch deep), using a bread lame or sharp knife.
 Take the hot cast iron skillet or Dutch oven/combo cooker out of the oven and then transfer the bread along with the baking paper* into it.

-*The first time I made this I used parchment paper and it stuck firmly to the final loaf, I could not even peel it off.
+*The first time I made this I used parchment paper and it stuck so firmly to the final loaf that I could not even peel it off and had to cut off the crust.
 The second time, I used cornmeal instead of baking paper, and it worked great.

 - For a skillet or combo cooker, this is easiest by sliding a pizza peel or baking sheet underneath the baking paper and then using it to slide the bread along with the baking paper gently into the hot skillet/combo cooker.
 For a Dutch oven, use the sides of the baking paper as handles to transfer the bread into it.